 - By the end of each Sprint, all the tasks from the stories should be in the Done column.

 - Scrum Master should conduct a Sprint Review, after completion of each Sprint.

 - So, in sprint review the team members can discuss what all the tasks are completed and what are not completed.

 - Also, one can discuss the problems faced during the sprints

 1. Information on the Cards

 Physical Cards usually are post-it notes or sticky notes that carry the User Story/Description, Acceptance Criteria and the Story Points as a minimum.
 Using post-it notes is a deliberate attempt to keep the story small and avoid loading a lot of work into one story.

 In a Virtual board, cards can have exclusive fields to carry information like Project Name/Assignee/Reporter/Created Date etc. These might serve multiple purposes like metrics/reports.

-Colour coding is an excellent technique used to convey important information to the audience at the first quick glance.
-Cards can be colour coded based on their work type like User Story/ Technical Task/Production Bugs.
-Cards could also be flagged (in the case of a Virtual board) or overlaid with a (preferably) Red coloured card to convey a risk/dependency that needs attention.
+Color coding is an excellent technique used to convey important information to the audience at the first quick glance.
+Cards can be color coded based on their work type like User Story/ Technical Task/Production Bugs.
+Cards could also be flagged (in the case of a Virtual board) or overlaid with a (preferably) Red colored card to convey a risk/dependency that needs attention.